Can LLMs Predict the Future or Are They Just Remembering?

 Ask the LLM to Make Predictions

-We prompt the LLM with tens of thousands of real news headlines and earnings call transcripts, asking it to predict stock returns and capital expenditures.
+Separately, we run the standard exercise: feed the LLM tens of thousands of real news headlines and earnings-call transcripts, and ask it to forecast next-day stock returns and two-quarter-ahead capital expenditures.
 This mirrors how researchers typically use LLMs for economic forecasting.

-Here's the key test: if the LLM is genuinely reasoning, its accuracy shouldn't depend on whether it saw the text before.
-But if it's remembering, predictions should be more accurate for high-LAP (familiar) texts.
-A positive correlation between LAP and accuracy = evidence of lookahead bias.
+Here's the key test: if the LLM is genuinely reasoning, its accuracy shouldn't depend on whether it has memorized the outcome.
+But if it's recalling, predictions should be sharper for high-LAP firm-dates.
+We regress the realized outcome on the LLM forecast, LAP, and their interaction — a positive interaction means lookahead bias is detected.

 Compute LAP Yourself